Missxiaoguo/kubernetes-power-manager/README.md

     feature.node.kubernetes.io/power-node: "true"
 ```

-### The Power Workload controller
+### Power Workload controller

 The Power Workload controller is responsible for the actual tuning of the cores.
-The Power Workload Controller uses the Power
+The Power Workload Controller uses the
-Optimization Library and requests that it creates the Pools.
-The Pools hold the `PowerProfile` associated with the cores and the cores that need to be configured.
+Power Optimization Library and requests that it creates the Pools.
+The Pools hold the `PowerProfile` associated with the
+cores and the cores that need to be configured.

 `PowerWorkload` objects are automatically created for each valid non-Shared `PowerProfile` by the Power Profile controller.
 `PowerWorkload` objects can also be created directly by the user via the `PowerWorkload` spec.
-This is only recommended when
+This is only recommended
-creating the Shared `PowerWorkload` for a given Node, as this is the responsibility of the user.
+when creating the Shared `PowerWorkload` for a given Node, as this is the responsibility of the user.
 If no Shared
 `PowerWorkload` is created, the cores that remain in the *shared pool* on the Node will remain at their core frequency
 values instead of being tuned to lower frequencies. `PowerWorkloads` are specific to a given node, so one is created for
 each Node with a Pod requesting a `PowerProfile`, based on the `PowerProfile` requested.